openstack/openstack-manuals/doc/config-reference/source/tables/neutron-l3_agent.rst

    * - ``max_l3_agents_per_router`` = ``3``
      - (Integer) Maximum number of L3 agents which a HA router will be scheduled on.
 If it is set to 0 then the router will be scheduled on every agent.
    * - ``min_l3_agents_per_router`` = ``2``
-     - (Integer) Minimum number of L3 agents which a HA router will be scheduled on.
-If it is set to 0 then the router will be scheduled on every agent.
+     - (Integer) DEPRECATED: Minimum number of L3 agents that have to be available in order to allow a new HA router to be scheduled.
+This option is deprecated in the Newton release and will be removed for the Ocata release where the scheduling of new HA routers will always be allowed.
-   * - ``send_arp_for_ha`` = ``3``
-     - (Integer) Send this many gratuitous ARPs for HA setup, if less than or equal to 0, the feature is disabled
    * - **[AGENT]**
      -
    * - ``comment_iptables_rules`` = ``True``